ipfs-shipyard/js-pinning-service-http-client/README.md

 ### Updating the generated client

 To update the client, you need to `npm run gen` npm script.
 This will fetch the latest version of the OpenAPI spec and generate the client.
 However, openapi-generator-cli does not currently generate the client code with proper import syntax.
 So you must modify the imports in `generated/fetch/**` directly, or just `git checkout -p` to remove the invalid import path changes.

+It also uses `Set`s for all collection types though it cannot serialize or deserialize these types to/from JSON.
+They must be manually changed to be `Array`s.

 If you need to modify the generated code's import paths, you will have to run `npm run postgen` manually.